The application for admission serves as the application for academic transfer scholarships.

 - Transfer scholarship renewal is based on the cumulative GPA in completed Henderson State coursework.

-- Scholarship eligibility is reviewed immediately after grades are posted in May.
-Scholarships are canceled for subsequent terms if retention criteria are not fully met.
+- Scholarship eligibility is reviewed immediately after grades are posted at the end of each semester.
+Scholarships are canceled for subsequent terms if renewal criteria are not fully met.
 Cancellation notices are sent to the student’s Henderson email account.
-For extenuating circumstances only, contact the Financial Aid Office to appeal.
+For students who have faced hardship or extenuating circumstances, please contact the Financial Aid Office to appeal.

 Declining a Scholarship